Summary

 }

-With the returned datatype, you can get the bucket's unique identifier, region used, any prefix, and other configuration information.
+For the results, you can get the bucket's unique identifier, region used, any prefix, and other configuration information.
 Below is a list of what's available:

 ParameterTypeRequiredDefaultStabilityDescription